macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 (Known as "Frezze Arrows" on _DDR_ series)

-No Holds: Disables hold notes to make the song easier (Some themes enable assist clear).
+No Holds: Disables hold notes to make the song easier.
+Count as ASSIST CLEAR.

 Planted: Adds more holds.
 A lot of them.